azizunnabi/PORT-MOB-PROJ/README.md

 # Project Name

+Portfolio Mobile version project

 > Description the project.
+> This is basic project that contains information about my Porfolio.
+Like who am i?
+What languages i can work with?
+How many projects do i have.
+> Its a basic portfolio website for software Engineers

 ## Built With

 - Major languages
+- Languages i have used in are HTML,CSS etc.
+-
 - Frameworks
+- Flexbox, Grading
+-
 - Technologies used
+- Html,css,Flexbox,Grading etc

 ## Live Demo (if available)